 - Pervasive – adverse events will happen in all areas of my life ‘I didn’t get the job.
 It will be the same old story if I go for another interview!’

 Those with lower optimism levels take longer to bounce back and negative events can blend into each other.
 This means that change can be taken more personally, become more permanent and blend into other changes.
 In short, they may need more time to process the change and adapt to it.

 Those high in optimism can brush through a change far more comfortably than those with lower optimism.
 This can cause them to come across as flippant and they can respond to others with lower optimism levels still adapting to change with disdain.
 They can start saying things like:

 Brush past a change without giving it emotional attention and it will leave some feeling ignored, stressed and anxious.
 Ignoring people’s levels of optimism means that individuals could be forced to move past setbacks far quicker than they are capable of.
 They don’t process it properly, and it lingers, while the rest of the team moves on, they are left stuck.

 Remember everyone is different and interpret setbacks in different ways – it’s a stance, and a great strength.

 - What is in your past that you need to learn from to then move forward?

 4. Fault finding

 People who have high levels of fault-finding put a lot of energy into looking at what could go wrong, not “how can I make this work”.
-They see faults, large and small and spend time thinking about how things fail, not how it will succeed.
-People high in fault finding are not being pessimistic.
+They see faults, large and small and spend time thinking about how things fail, not how they will succeed.
+People high in fault finding are not necessarily being negative.

 Those who don’t put much energy into fault finding find: